-In order to facilitate construction and rehabilitation in the City, various community district facility bonds and mortgage revenue bonds have been issued by the former Agency and the Successor Agency on behalf of various developers and property owners who retain full responsibility for the repayment of the debt.
+In order to facilitate construction and rehabilitation in the City, various community facilities district bonds and mortgage revenue bonds have been issued by the former Agency and the Successor Agency on behalf of various developers and property owners who retain full responsibility for the repayment of the debt.
 When these obligations are issued, they are secured by the related mortgage indebtedness and special assessment taxes, and, in the opinion of management, are not considered obligations of the Successor Agency or the City and are therefore not included in the accompanying financial statements.
 Debt service payments will be made by developers or property owners.
-At June 30, 2023, the outstanding community district facility bonds totaling \$141.5 million.